 In this work, we conducted a bibliometric study to identify the main research lines of ML-related studies, and mapped research hotspots and global trends in this field.
 We comprehensively analyzed the overall trends and status of ML-related researches in the past 5 decades using scientific methods of bibliometric analysis.
-Quantitative and qualitative methods are used to construct an overall view of the development of ML-related researchers of ML-related studies.
+Quantitative and qualitative methods are used to construct an overall view of the development of ML-related research, which provides potential guidance for the researchers of ML-related studies.
 Through a systematic study of the WoS, the study identified the core countries, organizations, authors, journals and research focuses of ML-related studies, and provided references for researchers of this field.